Spanish Food: 43 of the best foods in Spain

 Gambas al ajillo

-AKA garlic shrimp is a popular Spanish food dish mainly in the south of Spain and in many bars around the country as tapas.
+AKA garlic shrimp is a popular Spanish dish of prawns sauteed with loads of garlic and olive oil found mainly in the south of Spain and in many bars around the country as tapas.

 Found everywhere in Spain these days chorizo is a type of hard dried sausage.
 The red colour is due to the heavy amounts of paprika in the spice mix.
 Depending on the type of paprika used, Spanish chorizo can be either spicy or sweet.